-A Health FSA cannot pay for health insurance premiums, cosmetic or toiletry items, cosmetic surgery, controlled substances (in violation of federal law), or items that improve "general health".
+A Health FSA cannot pay for insurance premiums, cosmetic or toiletry items, cosmetic surgery, controlled substances (in violation of federal law), or items that improve "general health".
 All items must be intended to treat or prevent a specific medical condition—this can be as significant as diabetes or pregnancy, or as minor as skin cuts.
 Generally, allowable items are the same as those allowable for the medical tax deduction, as outlined in IRS publication 502.

 Generally used in conjunction with a health savings account (HSA), a Limited Purpose FSA offers the same tax advantages as the Health FSA, but the use of the funds are, as the name suggests, more limited to reimburse employees for designated eligible expenses such as for dental, vision, over-the-counter or preventative care expenses.

 When being used in conjunction with contributing to the HSA bank account, additional medical expenses may also be reimbursed using the limited purpose funds; however, they may only be reimbursed after the IRS-mandated minimum deductible has been met.

 FSAs can also be established to pay for certain expenses to care for dependents that live with you while you are at work.
 While this most commonly means child care, for children under the age of 13, it can also be used for adult day care for senior citizen or adult dependents that live with you, such as parents.
 Funds cannot be used for overnight summer camps, general summer sports leagues or for long term care for parents that live elsewhere (such as in a nursing home).